 Then, if you look at the next google search there are 78 synonyms and antonyms of the success.

-With something that everyone is looking to achieve, I would hope that there would be a more succinct definition and that there ought to be a finite way to describe it and achieve it.
+With something that everyone is looking to achieve, I would hope that there would be a more succinct definition.
+Additionally, there ought to be a finite way of describing success and achieving it.
 Moreover, how does one define the degree of succeeding?

 Are You Successful?

 I agree with the idea of defining success as happiness (surprisingly, happiness and success are not synonyms).
 However, I would further say that the threshold of success is individualistic.
 Everyone can achieve it, but you have to recognize it.

 A favorite quote of mine from the TV sitcom The Office is from Andy Bernard, “I wish there was a way to know you’re in the good old days before you have actually left them”.

 In the moment, we may not recognize our successes or how far we’ve come.
 We may tend to think retroactively and look back to see all the milestones we’ve crossed.
 We also find ourselves looking back at pictures with friends and family, noticing how true our smile was and how in that moment we were truly happy.